Turkish Desserts: 18 Sweets to Try, from Baklava to Katmer

 15. Helva

-An international staple with a distinctly Turkish depth of bench.
-The warm semolina version is soft comfort food.
-The cold tahini block is something else entirely: crumbly yet tender, with a nougat-like consistency, traditionally served on special occasions to fortify the eater.
-When you wander the bazaars of Istanbul, look for the stacked blocks studded with nuts, fruits, and other fillings.
+An international staple with a distinctly Turkish range, helva can refer to very different sweets.
+The warm semolina version is soft and spoonable.
+The cold tahini block is crumbly yet tender, with a nougat-like consistency.
+When you wander the bazaars of Istanbul, look for stacked blocks studded with nuts, fruit, and other fillings.

 16. Lokma